survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Although Babili works for this use case, there are more options you can consider:

-* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and may give even smaller result than Babili.
+* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than Babili at times.
 * [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.
 * [webpack.optimize.UglifyJsPlugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/) is the official UglifyJS plugin for webpack.
 It doesn't support ES6 yet.
 * [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) allows you to try out an experimental version of UglifyJS that provides better support for ES6 than the stable version.
 * [uglify-loader](https://www.npmjs.com/package/uglify-loader) gives more granular control than webpack's `UglifyJsPlugin` in case you prefer to use UglifyJS.
-* [webpack-parallel-uglify-plugin](https://www.npmjs.com/package/webpack-parallel-uglify-plugin) allows you to parallelize the minifying step and may yield extra performance as webpack doesn't run in parallel by default.
+* [webpack-parallel-uglify-plugin](https://www.npmjs.com/package/webpack-parallel-uglify-plugin) allows you to parallelize the minifying step and can yield extra performance as webpack doesn't run in parallel by default.

 ## Minifying CSS